Dissipative iFIR filters for data-driven design: Examples

 Figure \ref{fig:gripper} represents a simplified model of a two-finger gripper, whose fingers are covered by a soft material.
 The control goal is to design the 2DOF controller of Figure \ref{fig:blockdiag2DOF_P1P2} to shape the gripper's reference tracking and disturbance dynamics. $y$ represents the opening displacement of the gripper ($y = 0$ for the closed gripper) measured between the rigid part of the fingers.
 Likewise, $u$ is the opening control force acting on the rigid part of the fingers.
 The gripper is passive from $u$ to $\dot{y}$.
 So, the input to the iFIR controller $C$ is the velocity $\dot{y}$.

 Rigid and soft parts of the gripper have masses $m_1=0.01$ kg, $m_2=0.005$ kg, respectively.
 The compliance of the soft material is modeled by a spring with stiffness $k_2=1$ N/m and a damper with damping parameter $c_2=0.2$ Ns/m.
-The gripper is mechanically constrained to close automatically through a spring with stiffness $k_1=1.5$ N/m and damper parametrized by $c_1=0.1$ Ns/m.
+The gripper is mechanically constrained to close automatically through a spring with stiffness $k_1=1.5$ N/m and a damper with damper parameter $c_1=0.1$ Ns/m.

 The control goals are defined by the reference models for tracking and disturbance dynamics

 whose Bode diagrams are in Figure \ref{fig:bode_gripper_ref}.
 The disturbance dynamics is chosen to preserve the open-loop dynamics at low frequency but correct the resonance at high frequency.
 That is, we do not alter the mechanical impedance of the gripper at low frequencies, but we remove high-frequency oscillations.
 The reference tracking dynamics guarantees good tracking in the low frequency regime and a significant roll-off at high frequency, removing resonant oscillations.
 For the controller design, we discretized the plant with zero order hold at a sampling time $T_{s} = 0.01s$.
 This introduces a shortage of input passivity in the plant.
 The plant is excited in open loop with $u(t) = \sum_{i=1}^{10} \cos(\omega_{i}T_{s}t + \phi^u_i)$ and $d(t) = \sum_{i=1}^{10} \cos(\omega_{i}T_{s}t + \phi^d_i)$ where $\omega_{i}$ linearly spans the frequency range of $[0.5,10]$ rad/s, $0 \leq \phi^u_i, \phi^d_i \leq \pi$, and $t \in \{0,...,N-1\}$ for $N = 10000$.
 Several controllers are derived using \eqref{eq:obj2DOF_P1P2_filter} with and without the constraints of Section \ref{sec:dissi_constraints}, namely (i) optimal unconstrained PD controller, (ii) optimal unconstrained FIR controller ($m_{\mathrm{fb}}=50$), and (iii) optimal constrained FIR ($m_{\mathrm{fb}}=50$) based on Case A of Theorem \ref{thm:sample}.
 PD and unconstrained FIR are designed with clean data.
 The constrained FIR controller has been designed with clean and noisy data.